results on our special

-Most simple in it’s structure, gutter mesh is a metal sheet filled with holes that you attach to your gutters and roof shingles via special gutter clips.
+Most simple in its structure, the gutter mesh is a metal sheet filled with holes that you attach to your gutters and roof shingles via special gutter clips.
 It acts as a fence for your gutters.
 Just like border patrols, it doesn’t let debris and leaves to pass while rainwater is left to flow freely.

 This type of gutter guard is really easy to install.
 You just lay it between your shingles and outer gutter side and grab it with the purposed clips (in case the seller gave you the said clips).
 It is also pretty cheap.

 But as it happens often in life, its strengths are also its weaknesses.
 Being cheap and easy to install makes it particularly prone to damages.
 Sometimes heavy debris might pile up and cause the whole mesh to collapse in the gutter, creating a clog of epic proportions.
 Even wind can take it off.
 And while it is good with medium to large objects, the gutter mesh is no match for those little pine needles.

 Reverse curve guards are just what the name implies.
 They are positioned at the end of your roof, some inches above your gutters without actually touching them.
 That leaves a small gap between the two.
 Water, taking advantage of the power of surface tension, flows inside the gutters, while every solid object just falls down from the edge.
 Or at least is supposed to.

 Those kind of gutter guards are really effective.
 Their concept simply never allows debris to get from your roof to your gutters.
 They are also quite durable, which makes them a nice long term solution.
 But of course, nothing is perfect in this world.

 Firstly, they are hard to install and really, really hard to de-install.
 You might not consider that as a problem, but your gutters will need cleaning sooner or later.
 And reverse curve gutter guards make this task almost impossible.